Wildflowers — A Growing Part of Florida History

 The school maintained a 10-acre medicinal plant garden, three acres of which were kept in a natural state.
 Research was conducted to determine if wild plants could be maintained under cultivation, with concurring yield and quality measurements.

-Bulletin no. 14 also describes how to dry, clean and pack plants, including a treatment in a tight barrel with a few drops of chloroform to kill insects.
+Bulletin no. 14 also describes how to dry, clean and pack plants, including treatment in a tight barrel with a few drops of chloroform to kill insects.
 Growers could then ship to crude drug dealers like the Lahomach Seed Co. in St Augustine, Mr. O.C.
 Bauman in Deland, or R.C.
-Burns in Canaveral, Florida.
-Collectors were warned to never send an entire lot of drugs to dealers without previous correspondence that discussed quality of the drug and pricing.
+Burns in Canaveral.
+Collectors were warned to never send an entire lot of drugs to dealers without previous correspondence that discussed drug quality and pricing.

-Deertongue or vanillaleaf (Carphephorus odoratissima) was collected in many Central Florida counties, especially in Sanford.
-The leaves contain coumarin, which was used for flavoring.
-Leaves were stripped and prepared for market like tobacco, and Florida plants were preferred for their finer aroma and color.
+Vanillaleaf (Carphephorus odoratissimus) was collected throughout Central Florida, especially in Sanford.
+The leaves contain coumarin, which was used to add flavor and fragrance to tobacco.
+Florida plants were preferred for their finer aroma and color.
 Two hundred- to 400-pound bales were prepared by machines and some drug dealers sold 40 to 50 tons a year.

-Roots of wild indigo were used as a dye and also had medicinal value as a stimulant.
-Flowers and berries of elderberry and pokeweed had “diaphoretic and alterative” powers.
-Yellow jessamine rhizomes and roots were dried and cut into pieces and later prepared as a “nervine.”
-Queen’s root was found in Alachua and Marion counties where roots were dug in the fall after tops had died.
+Roots of Wild indigo (Baptisia spp.) were used as a dye and also had medicinal value as a stimulant.
+Flowers and berries of Elderberry and Pokeweed had diaphoretic and alterative powers.
+Yellow jessamine (Gelsemium sempervirens) rhizomes and roots were dried and cut into pieces and later prepared as a nervine.
+Queensdelight (Stillingia sylvatica) was used to treat many conditions including skin diseases, constipation, and laryngitis.
+It was found in Alachua and Marion counties where roots were dug in the fall after tops had died.

 As you can see, loss of our Florida habitat is not only a conservation issue; it may also limit potential opportunities for medical and other rare finds.
-Don’t worry about over-harvesting.
-After identifying chemical compounds in plants, scientists can usually synthesize them for pharmaceutical production.
-This includes calliicarpenal and intermedeol — synthesized in 2006 by the U.S. Department of Agriculture, these chemicals are apparently a great mosquito deterrent.
-Yay!, I won’t have to smear that wild garlic all over me after all!
+Don’t worry about over-harvesting —after identifying chemical compounds in plants, scientists can usually synthesize them for pharmaceutical production.
+This includes callicarpenal and intermedeol; synthesized in 2006 by the U.S. Department of Agriculture, these chemicals are apparently a great mosquito deterrent.
+Yay!
+I won’t have to smear that Wild garlic all over me after all!

 Please note: This article is not intended to advise readers on wildflowers for uses other than gardening, since historical information on ethnobotany is mostly untested by science.